 This nutrition period is done in a warm plant growing environment above 55 degrees.
 This environment can be gotten with a gardening plant terrarium unit.
 While the seeds are nourishing in a garden plant terrarium, the terrarium can be covered with a dark cloth to lower the light to the type of seeds that require low or zero light levels.
 However, there are many types of seeds that need light to germinate, those seeds include geranium seeds, marigold seeds, snapdragon seeds, poppy seeds, and melon seeds.
 Germinating these types of seeds, the terrarium units stay without a dark cloth covering, and the terrarium units are put in lighted areas.

 As the seeds start to grow and expand, the diet of the seed changes.
 The seeds now need constant nutrition and water, just prior to the first natural leaves growing onto the seeds.
 After this period, full root development can take up to 6-8 weeks depending on the mineral levels of the soil.
 The more nutrients in the soil, the quicker the latter stage of the germination period matures into high levels of root development.
-The moisture level of the soil, that is not a rapid dripping level but a sponge moist level, brings the vitamin and food to the matured stage of the seed’s germination.
+The moisture level of the soil, that is not a rapid dripping level but a squeezed-sponge moist level, brings the vitamin and food to the matured stage of the seedlings.
 More root development makes the plant more vibrant and healthier.